-- 1. The Council may at a special meeting held for that purpose, and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members, elect to a Fellowship under Title B any person, not being Master or Fellow of another College, concerning whom they are satisfied that he or she is engaged in the systematic pursuit of some branch of University studies and is likely to make contributions of high value to his or her subject of study. - 2 The Council may at a special meeting held for that purpose (a) elect to a Fellowship under Title C any person holding a Qualifying College Office, not being Master or Fellow of another College, or (b) pre-elect to a Fellowship under that Title any person appointed or elected to hold such an office. - 3.
-Subject always to the provisions of the University Statutes for the time being relating to Professorial Fellowships, the Council may at a special meeting held for that purpose, and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members, (a) elect to a Fellowship under Title D any person holding a Qualifying University Office, not being Master or Fellow of another College, or (b) pre-elect to a Fellowship under that Title any person appointed or elected to hold such an office. - 4.
-Every person elected to the Regius Professorship of Greek who is not at the date of his or her election Master or Fellow of another College, or who at any time after such election ceases to be Master or Fellow of another College, shall be entitled to hold a Fellowship under Title D during his or her tenure of the Professorship, and if not already a Fellow shall, on declaring to the Master in writing that he or she desires it, become a Fellow thereby in like manner in all respects as if he or she had been elected or pre-elected, as the case may be, at the time of making such declaration, and shall be admitted accordingly, notwithstanding that the whole number of Professorial Fellowships assigned to the College may be already filled.
+- 1. The Council may at a special meeting held for that purpose, and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members, elect to a Fellowship under Title B any person, not being Master or Fellow of another College, appointed as a Praelector under the provisions of Statute XXX.5(b). - 2 The Council may at a special meeting held for that purpose (a) elect to a Fellowship under Title C any person holding a Qualifying College Office, not being Master or Fellow of another College, or (b) pre-elect to a Fellowship under that Title any person appointed or elected to hold such an office. - 3.
+The Council may at a special meeting held for that purpose, and by a resolution passed with the concurrence of the votes of not less than two-thirds of the members, (a) elect to a Fellowship under Title D a person holding high office in the University, not being Master or Fellow of another College, or (b) pre-elect to a Fellowship under that Title a person appointed or elected to hold such an office, provided always that election to a Fellowship under any other Title would not be appropriate. - 4.
+Every person elected to the Regius Professorship of Greek who is not at the date of his or her election Master or Fellow of another College, or who at any time after such election ceases to be Master or Fellow of another College, shall be entitled to hold a Fellowship under Title D during his or her tenure of the Professorship, and if not already a Fellow shall, on declaring to the Master in writing that he or she desires it, become a Fellow thereby in like manner in all respects as if he or she had been elected or pre-elected, as the case may be, at the time of making such declaration, and shall be admitted accordingly.